-Elected as Directors by Dance Victoria Society members at the Annual General Meeting on Jan 15, 2017, the Board is actively involved in ensuring the organization maintains its position in the community as an innovative and financially sound contributor to the local, regional and national dance milieu.
+Elected as Directors by Dance Victoria Society members at the Annual General Meeting on Nov 1, 2020, the Board is actively involved in ensuring the organization maintains its position in the community as an innovative and financially sound contributor to the local, regional and national dance milieu.

-Susan is Development Director at Victoria Women’s Transition House, an emergency shelter with support programs for women and children leaving abusive family situations.
+Susan Howard is Development Director at Victoria Women’s Transition House, an emergency shelter with support programs for women and children leaving abusive family situations.
 Trained as a classical ballet dancer at the Royal Winnipeg Ballet, she turned her passion for performance to non-profit income development.
 Susan has more than 20 years non-profit leadership experience in communities across Canada in fund and community development, marketing, communications and board and executive management.
 A graduate of SFU with a degree in business and liberal studies, Susan has a deep passion and love of the arts, particularly dance, and is honoured to serve on the Board of Dance Victoria.